VittGam/JSTMSimulator/README.md

 node server/server.js
 ```

-The contest server listens by default on 0.0.0.0:8081, and the admin server on 0.0.0.0:8082.
+The contest server listens by default on `0.0.0.0:8081`, and the admin server on `0.0.0.0:8082`.
-The admin server default credentials are admin:admin.
+The admin server default credentials are `admin:admin`.

 To generate the contest result pages run: